 We follow Government guidance on the pre-qualification of suppliers in a tender process.
-Tender questionnaires are based on the Standard Selection Questionnaire, aligned with the UK Public Contract Regulations 2015.
+Tender questionnaires are based on the Procurement Specific Questionnaire (Part 3A) aligned with the Procurement Act 2023 and associated Procurement Regulations 2024.
+Policies in relation to Slavery and Human Trafficking